 The content of historical records may upset you

 You might find the content of records upsetting or offensive.

 Offensive.
 Historical records reflect the perspectives and attitudes of the people who made them.
-Records about Aboriginal and Torres Strait Islander people often reflect the biased and racist views of white officials, missionaries, station owners and others.
+Records about Aboriginal and Torres Strait Islander people often reflect the biased and racist views of non-Indigenous officials, missionaries, station owners and others.
 They can contain material that is derogatory and use words and ideas you find offensive.

 Personal.
 The records might contain very private and intimate information about you or your family members.
 They might contradict each other and present conflicting information.
 They might contain information that you know is wrong or that challenges what you have always believed about your family’s past and present history.

 But is it true?
 Information written down in an official-looking document seems to have a lot of weight (especially to other officials).
 But you can challenge the official sources and point out biases and inaccuracies.
 Understanding why records were created will help you to decide how much significance you are going to give to each record that you find.

 Indigenous family history research can take you on a very emotional journey.
 It’s a good idea to make sure that someone is with you for support, debriefing and a ‘reality check’, especially the first time you get access to sensitive records.

 Sometimes you may need support because it is just not possible to find what you want to know about your ancestors.
 You might not be able to prove who your ancestors were.
 This can be very frustrating and disheartening.